DFE-Digital/bat-design-history/app/posts/find-teacher-training/2021-08-06-changes-to-find-at-the-end-of-2021-cycle.md

 ![Candidates applying for the first time after the deadline cannot select a course.](select-course-journey.png)

-The candidate is instead sent straight to their task list where they’re informed that [courses are closed](/apply-for-teacher-training/end-of-cycle-2021/#if-they-carry-over-before-find-reopens%2C-they-cannot-find-courses) and that [they cannot submit yet](/end-of-cycle-2021/#if-they-carry-over-before-apply-reopens%2C-they-cannot-submit).
+The candidate is instead sent straight to their task list where they’re informed that [courses are closed](/apply-for-teacher-training/end-of-cycle-2021/#if-they-carry-over-before-find-reopens%2C-they-cannot-find-courses) and that [they cannot submit yet](/apply-for-teacher-training/end-of-cycle-2021/#if-they-carry-over-before-apply-reopens%2C-they-cannot-submit).

 Candidates applying again after the deadline to apply for the first time will go through the course selection journey as normal.

-## Candidates are discouraged from from searching for courses after the deadline to apply again has passed
+## Candidates are discouraged from searching for courses after the deadline to apply again has passed

-Although no candidates can submit an application after the [deadline to apply again](/find-teacher-training/changes-to-find-at-the-end-of-2021-cycle/#21-september-2021-at-6pm) pas passed, we continue to show course listings so that providers and candidates who’ve already applied can finalise any post-submission activity (such as making and accepting offers).
+Although candidates cannot submit an application after the [deadline to apply again](/find-teacher-training/changes-to-find-at-the-end-of-2021-cycle/#21-september-2021-at-6pm) pas passed, we continue to show course listings so that providers and candidates who’ve already applied can finalise any post-submission activity (such as making and accepting offers).

 A banner lets candidates know that they should come back later to find courses starting in the 2022 to 2023 academic year if they want to apply: